omidarmat/onLearn/docker.md

 If you now want to try the project to see if backend and database can communicate with each other, you should stop and restart the node server in its terminal.

+> **Practical guide:** If you are going to use Postgres official Docker image, you must remember several important considerations.
+First, when initating the Postgres instance using a Docker container, you should expose Postgresql's default port 5432 to some port to your local machine, usually the same port (`-p 5432:5432`).

 ### Implementing additional requirements

 > Based on the tutorial on which this note file is based upon, this section is added after basic implementation of all three containers of this application.